 Are you good with time and money?
 Can you get people to work well together and on deadline?
-If you already have at least five years of experience in the business and creative sides of film-making, line producing might be the right career for you.
+If you already have at least five years of experience in the business and creative sides of film-making, line producing might be the right film industry career for you.

 Line producers must determine the "above the line" costs for writers, producers, directors, and cast and the "below the line" costs for all other aspects of the production.
 Once they know these costs, they must figure out how much a film will cost to shoot per day.